thatvirtualboy/thatvirtualboy.github.io/_pages/tools.markdown

 ### VMware Horizon Linux OVA Template
 ![logo](/assets/horizon-ubuntu-ova.png){:height="100px" width="88px" .align-left}
 A pre-packaged OVA built on Ubuntu 18.04 LTS that automates the initial image configuration needed for a Linux Desktop Template for use with VMware Horizon 7.
 This project is open source on [Github](https://github.com/thatvirtualboy/horizon-linux-vm) as well as published on [VMware Flings](https://flings.vmware.com/horizon-ova-for-ubuntu).
+It's also been featured on VMware's [Digital Workspace Tech Zone](https://techzone.vmware.com/blog/featured-flings-vmware-horizon).
 <br><br>

 ---